numbats/learnr/chapters/chapter6.md

 </codeblock>

 In the next plot, let's have a look at the distribution of the total household expenditure by sex using histograms.
-Since hte total household expenditure skewed to the right, take a log with base 10 transformation for the scale and change the colors like the target plot below.
+Since the total household expenditure skewed to the right, take a log with base 10 transformation for the scale and change the colours like the target plot below.

 <img src="ch6/plot-06-09B-1.png" width="432" style="display: block; margin: auto;" />